 The unfinished performance rambles on for forty-five minutes, until the intervention of Dornstein’s father brings it—and David’s attempt to forestall death through improvised and unending speech—to a halt.
 When these denials of death, the private communication carried out on the unused pages of the notebook and the more direct and public act of ventriloquism clearly fail, Dornstein retreats into a lexical silence.
 He neither writes in his brother’s notebooks, nor talks about him for years.

 After eight years, Dornstein’s first impulse to keep death in abeyance through the written and spoken word, to ‘reverse, repair or undo the wrong,’ takes on a different but no less critical cast.
 This time, a physical journey to Scotland becomes the means, not simply of keeping his brother close but of preventing his death.
 Still unable to acknowledge his brother’s death, he finds himself re-energised by the belief that a visit to Lockerbie ‘could still save David’s life’ (17).
-Travelling anonymously, Dornstein eschews any public acknowledgement of what for him, is a private grief.
+Travelling anonymously, Dornstein eschews any public acknowledgement of what for him is a private grief.
 As he speculates, ‘Maybe when someone you love dies among a mass of other people, you want some experience that feels singular, even if you have to manufacture it yourself’ (21).
 For this trip, which he conceives as a ‘mission,’ Dornstein adopts an ‘ethnographic approach’ (24) to the disaster.
 On his travels he collects the ephemera associated with the mundane life of the town, in a futile attempt at ‘defeating death with a grocery list’ (25).
 Eventually turning his attention to the crash itself, Dornstein contemplates, from a scientific perspective, the effect of the bomb blast on the plane and its passengers.
 Such a forensic examination of an event described as ‘a perfect choreography of ruination’ (31) also marks out the first section of his narrative, which is primarily concerned with ‘last things’.
 Yet, as Dornstein himself acknowledges, such a fixation with the place and manner of David’s death represents a means of refusing the more painful remembrance of his brother’s life:

 Over the years, I had found a less painful way to miss my brother, by not missing him at all, just trying to document what happened to his body after a bomb exploded on his flight home.
 It was possible to occupy myself for years with the last things of David’s life without ever having to think much about David himself.
 (50)